 Japanese visa renewal, part 1: tax forms (kazeishoumeisho and nozeishoumeisho)

-A couple weeks back, I put in my 'application for extension of period of stay'.
+A few weeks ago, I put in my 'application for extension of period of stay' to renew my visa.
 It all went well, and now I can remain in Japan that bit longer.
 Yay!

-For my type of work visa renewal, I needed to submit 2 tax forms with the application.
+For my type of work visa, I needed to submit 2 tax forms with the application.
 The kazeishoumeisho (課税証明書) and the nozeishoumeisho (納税証明書).

 These prove you've been paying (the right amount of) tax.
 For the most recently available year of data, that is.
-If your application's early in the year, your forms will be from the year before last.
-Seeing as my trip to immigration was pre-spring 2018, my info came from 2016's records - more on that below.
+If your application's early in the year (before April), last year's info won't be available yet and you'll need the forms from the year before last.
+Seeing as my trip to immigration was in February 2018, my info came from 2016's records - more on that below.

 The info out there on how to get hold of these forms is... lacking.
-Some sites/pages say you do need them, but don't expand on where to apply or how much they cost.
+Some sites/pages mention that you need them, but don't give any details on where to apply or how much they cost.

 Step 1? - go to the kuyakusho (ward office)

-Both forms can be requested at your local ward office (区役所), at 300 yen per document.
+Both forms can be requested at your local ward office (区役所), at 300 yen per copy of each document.
 That's the price in Osaka, but I think it's a universal cost throughout Japan.

 It has to be done at the ward office for the area you live in.
 I'll let you in on a not-so-secret: I HATE going there, for any reason.

-The idea of schlepping down there to awkwardly communicate tax words I don't know - funnily enough, it's not that appealing.
-If there was any other option out there, I wanted to try it.
+The idea of trekking over there to awkwardly communicate tax words I don't know - funnily enough, it's not that appealing.
+If there was any other option out there, I wanted to try that first.

 Step 2 - go to the convenience store

-Did you know you can print tax forms from the multicopier at a conbini?
-It costs 200 yen per doc - less than it does at the ward office.
-Take your My Number card along, switch the machine to English if needed, follow the certificate printing instructions, and voila.
+Did you know you can print your tax forms from the multicopier at a conbini?
+It costs 200 yen per print - less than at the ward office.
+Take your My Number card, switch the machine language to English if needed, follow the certificate printing instructions, and voila.

 I was sold on this method.
 But I'm not explaining the whole step-by-step process in this post, and here's why.